mcgingras/info/README.md

-# Highlight
+# Xandu 2.0
 ---
-keep track of ur shit and also ur highlights
+or, how to collect your thoughts and augment your intelligence.